Salò, or the 120 Days of Sodom: Circle of Shit/Girone della Merda

 Signora Maggi relates her troubled childhood and her coprophilia.
 As she explains how she killed her mother over a dispute about her prostitution, Renata cries, remembering the murder of her own mother.
 The Duke, aroused by the sound of her cries, orders Efisio and the guards to undress her.
 Renata begs God for death and the Duke forces her to eat his feces with a spoon.
 Later, at a mock wedding reception for the Magistrate and Sergio, the victims are presented with a meal of human feces, which the studs, prostitutes and masters eat without question.
-During a search for the victim with the most beautiful buttocks, Franco is picked and promised instant death, though the Bishop spares him on the promise of a far more painful death in the near future.
+During a search for the victim with the most beautiful buttocks, for which the reward is instant death, Franco is picked.
+However, the Bishop reveals he was never going to fulfill the initial 'reward', instead promising a far more painful death in the near future.

 Circle of Blood/Girone del Sangue

 A Black Mass-like wedding ensues between the studs and the libertines while the latter are dressed in drag.
 Afterwards, the Bishop examines the captives in their rooms, where they start betraying each other: Claudio reveals that Graziella is hiding a photograph, and Graziella reveals that Eva and Antiniska are having a secret affair.
-Victim Umberto is appointed to replace Ezio, who is shot to death for having sex with a black servant girl and revealing himself to be a communist.
+Victim Umberto is appointed to replace Ezio, who is betrayed by Antiniska for having sex with a black maid and, after revealing himself to be a communist, is shot dead by the libertines.

-The remaining victims are summoned to determine which of them will be punished.
-Graziella is spared due to her betrayal of Eva, and Rino is spared due to his submissive relationship with the Duke.
+The remaining victims are summoned to determine which of them will be punished, and which ones are eligible to come with the libertines "to Salò".
+Graziella is spared due to her betrayal of Eva and Antiniska, and Rino is spared due to his submissive relationship with the Duke.
 Those who are called are given a blue ribbon and sentenced to a painful death, while those who have not been called, provided they keep collaborating with the libertines, can hope to return home.
 The victims are taken outside and raped, tortured and murdered through methods such as branding, hanging, scalping, burning and having their tongues and eyes cut out, as each libertine watches from the villa through binoculars.
-Horrified by the atrocities being committed, the Pianist jumps out of a window to her death.
+Horrified by the atrocities being committed, the pianist jumps out of a window and falls to her death.

-As the torture continues, Bruno and Claudio dance a waltz together; Claudio asks the name of Bruno's girlfriend back at home, to which he replies "Marguerita".
+As the torture continues, Bruno and Claudio dance a waltz together; Claudio asks the name of Bruno's girlfriend back at home, to which he replies "Margherita".